gabalmat/csc505-assignments/README.md

 - n = number of vertices of G,
 - e = number of undirected edges of G,
 - mat = an e x 3 matrix that defines the edges of G,
-- s = the source vertex of Dijkstra’s algorithm.
+- s = the source vertex of Dijkstraâ€™s algorithm.

-Assume the vertices of G are numbered 1…n.
+Assume the vertices of G are numbered 1â€¦n.
 In mat each row consists of three integers <u, v, weight>.
 Here, u and v define the edge (u,v), and weight is the corresponding edge weight.
-The method returns an n x 2 matrix, where the ith row contains the path length and the usp value for the shortest path between source and vertex i for i in {1, …n}.
+The method returns an n x 2 matrix, where the ith row contains the path length and the usp value for the shortest path between source and vertex i for i in {1, â€¦n}.